0xSpaceShard/starknet-devnet/website/docs/starknet-time.md

 }
 ```

-Doesn't generate a new block, but sets the exact time for the next generated block.
+The following doesn't generate a new block, but sets the exact time for the next generated block:

 ```
 POST /set_time